 A material includes such properties as a main colour (‘diffuse’), the colour of reflections (‘specularity’), opacity (alpha).
-Opacity is the opposite of transparency, so a material with an alpha of 1 is completely opaque and not transparent at all whereas a material with an alpha of 0 is completely transparent.
+Opacity is the opposite of transparency, so a material with an alpha of 1 is completely opaque (not transparent at all) whereas a material with an alpha of 0 is completely transparent.
 Materials can also include textures, such as a pattern of bricks or a wood grain texture.

-The materials panel is in my opinion poorly designed for it is not at all obvious how to create materials and assign them to objects or faces.
-In fact you should think in terms of faces rather than objects for it is possible for different faces of the same object to have different materials assigned to them.
+The materials panel is, in my opinion, poorly designed, for it is not at all obvious how to create materials and assign them to objects or faces.
+You should think in terms of faces rather than objects for it is possible for different faces of the same object to have different materials assigned to them.
 The most important thing to understand is that you will be making a number of materials that will always be available to every face of every object.
 When you change a material the changes will affect every face of every object that uses that material.

 To make a new material, first click the Add New Material button (the plus sign next to the X, not the other plus sign).
 If there are no slots then a slot will be created with the new material.
 If one or more slots exist then the selected slot will be given the new material (I think this is not intuitive - it should be possible to create a new material without changing the material associated with the selected slot).
 It is a good idea to rename each material that you create.
 You can assign materials to faces either in object mode or in edit mode, but it’s probably easier to understand what is going on in edit mode.
 Select an object in object mode and then switch to edit mode - all the faces of that object should be selected.
 If you have several objects selected when you try to work with the materials panel then only the active object (the last one you selected, which appears surrounded by a lighter orange outline) will be affected.

-In the materials panel is this area that I will call the slots window:
+In the materials panel is this area that I will call the slots window or slots panel:

-My image shows three slots which each contain a material (renamed yellow, red and blue) that can be assigned to selected faces by clicking the Assign button (materials are applied to facesrather than vertices, so you should be in face select mode when you want to select faces to assign to a slot).
+My image shows three slots which each contain a material (renamed yellow, red and blue) that can be assigned to selected faces by clicking the Assign button (materials are applied to faces rather than vertices, so you should be in face select mode when you want to select faces to assign to a slot).
 In the above image the third slot containing a material called ‘blue’ is selected so if I were to click the Assign button this is the material that would be applied to selected faces.
+So you can see that when in edit mode there are two steps to the process: first assign a material to a slot and then assign a slot to the selected faces.
 The slots window may contain any number of slots, or none at all.
 The materials displayed here will be a subset of the materials included in your project.
 For example, you might have created twenty materials in your project and the slots window of the currently selected object might contain three slots and thus three of the twenty materials.
 It is possible that different slots of the same object might contain the same material like this:

 As previously mentioned, when you change a material the changes will affect every face of every object that uses that material.
-If more than one object is using a material then when that material is selected a number appears next to it like this: .
-If you want to change this material for the selected object without changing it for other objects then click this number – this will in fact make a copy of the selected material with a new and unique name
+If more than one object is using a material then when that material is selected a number appears next to it as in the mage at right.
+If you want to change this material for the selected object without changing it for other objects then click this number – this will in fact make a copy of the selected material with a new and unique name.
+Different materials cannot share the same name.

 As previously mentioned, it is possible to work with materials in both edit mode and object mode.
 What happens if you work with materials while in object mode?
 You can do some of the same things you can do in edit mode – you can add and remove slots and you can change what material is associated with each slot (and thus with the group of faces that are assigned to that slot) but you cannot change what faces are assigned to what slot.